acetinkaya/Breast-Cancer-Classification-with-ML-Algorithms/README.md

 Keywords: Machine Learning, Breast Cancer, Classification, Data Management, Information Systems

-## How to cite
+## How to Cite

-IEEE: Ozcan, H. Aydin, and A. Cetinkaya, “Comparison of classification success rates of different machine learning algorithms in the diagnosis of breast cancer,” Asian Pacific Journal of Cancer Prevention, vol. 23, no. 10, pp. 3287–3297, Oct.
-2022, doi: 10.31557/apjcp.2022.23.10.3287.
+- **IEEE**: Ozcan, H. Aydin, and A. Cetinkaya, “Comparison of classification success rates of different machine learning algorithms in the diagnosis of breast cancer,” *Asian Pacific Journal of Cancer Prevention*, vol. 23, no. 10, pp. 3287–3297, Oct.
+2022, doi: [10.31557/apjcp.2022.23.10.3287](https://doi.org/10.31557/apjcp.2022.23.10.3287).

-APA: Ozcan, I., Aydin, H., & Cetinkaya, A. (2022).
-Comparison of classification success rates of different machine learning algorithms in the diagnosis of breast cancer.
-Asian Pacific journal of cancer prevention: APJCP, 23(10), 3287.
+- **APA**: Ozcan, I., Aydin, H., & Cetinkaya, A. (2022).
+Comparison of classification success rates of different machine learning algorithms in the diagnosis of breast cancer. *Asian Pacific Journal of Cancer Prevention: APJCP, 23*(10), 3287.

-MLA: Irem Ozcan; Hakan Aydin; Ali Cetinkaya.
-"Comparison of Classification Success Rates of Different Machine Learning Algorithms in the Diagnosis of Breast Cancer".
-Asian Pacific Journal of Cancer Prevention, 23, 10, 2022, 3287-3297. doi: 10.31557/APJCP.2022.23.10.3287
+- **MLA**: Ozcan, Irem, Hakan Aydin, and Ali Cetinkaya.
+"Comparison of Classification Success Rates of Different Machine Learning Algorithms in the Diagnosis of Breast Cancer." *Asian Pacific Journal of Cancer Prevention*, vol. 23, no. 10, 2022, pp. 3287-3297. doi: [10.31557/APJCP.2022.23.10.3287](https://doi.org/10.31557/APJCP.2022.23.10.3287).

+## License
+This work is licensed under a [Creative Commons Attribution-Non Commercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/), allowing non-commercial sharing and adaptation with proper attribution.

+---